kk-dev7/FG-AFK-Bot/README.md

   <img src="https://img.shields.io/badge/pynput-blue.svg?style=plastic&logo=PyPy&color=000000&label=Using">
 </p>

-## General Information
-- This program continuously presses enter on the keyboard, so we start and end a fall guys match continuously and appear AFK in-game. \
+# FallGuysIdleBot
+FallGuysIdleBot simulates keyboard inputs to start and end Fall Guys matches.
+This is useful for farming XP or completing quests.
+You will 99% not get banned, because other players just think you're AFK since enter doesn't do anything in FG by default.

 Make sure you have the right game mode selected before starting the script!

-- This script will 99% not get you banned, because other players will just think you're AFK since enter doesn't do anything in fall guys by default

 ## How to run